CarterG-17/Rheoscale_2.0/README.md

 ## Installation Instructions
-### If you are new to python
+### If you are new to Python
-How to use this python version of the RheoScale calculator Python Requirements:  You need Python 3 or later and a few standard Python packages.
+How to use this Python version of the RheoScale calculator Python Requirements:  You need Python 3 or later and a few standard Python packages.
 If you don’t have Python installed:
 -	Go to https://www.python.org/downloads/
 -	Download the latest Python 3 version (or higher).